sebinsua/resume/sebinsua-resume.md

 due to its prevalence but in my spare time I like Rust due to its mixture of low-level and functional programming.

-My software architectures and practices are influenced by: [the twelve-factor app](http://12factor.net), a [conservative attitude towards microservices](https://www.tigerteam.dk/2014/micro-services-its-not-only-the-size-that-matters-its-also-how-you-use-them-part-2/), unit testing & TDD, a light sprinkle of functional programming, the [Elm Architecture](https://github.com/evancz/elm-architecture-tutorial/),
+My engineering practices are influenced by: [the twelve-factor app](http://12factor.net), a [conservative attitude towards microservices](https://www.tigerteam.dk/2014/micro-services-its-not-only-the-size-that-matters-its-also-how-you-use-them-part-2/), unit testing & TDD, a light sprinkle of functional programming, the [Elm Architecture](https://github.com/evancz/elm-architecture-tutorial/),